viga-del/Infosys_FreightQuote_AI/Milestone 2/README.md

 ---

-### 🔒 lockout_otp.jpeg
+### 🔒 account_lockout.jpeg

-Captures both the Progressive Account Lockout notification and the OTP resend cooldown message.
-It verifies the enterprise security mechanisms implemented to protect user accounts against misuse and brute-force attacks.
+Shows the Progressive Account Lockout feature after multiple failed login attempts.
+The screenshot displays the security message informing the user that the account has been temporarily or permanently locked to prevent unauthorized access.

+---

+### ⏳ otp_cooldown.jpeg

+Displays the OTP resend cooldown notification during the Forgot Password process.
+It demonstrates how the system enforces increasing waiting periods between OTP requests to prevent spam and abuse.